actionml/docs.actionml.com/ur_config.md

 ### <a name="ur_dates" id="ur_dates"></a>Dates

+Dates can be used to specify the recommended items in one of 2 ways that should never be used together:

+ - Use `"dataRange"` in the query to match a `"date"` property of a recommended item.
+This only affect configuration in engine.json by setting the name of the `"date"` property, in other words it can be called something other than `"date"`.
+Only recommended items with the `"date"` property between the queries `"dataRange"` values will be returned.
+ - Use available and expire dates attached to items as properties to make them eligible for being recommended.
+In this case set the engine.json config "expireDateName": "expireDateFieldName", and "availableDateName": "availableDateFieldName" to set the names of the properties and activate their use.
+When in this mode the date can be passed in with the query and defaults to the datetime on the query server, for simplicity.
+The date is compared to the available and expire dates of every item to be returned and will remove any that do not span the current date.

-Dates are only used for filters but apply in all recommendation modes including popularity queries.
-Dates can be used to filter recommendations in one of two ways, which should **never be used together**.
-Decide if you want the date range attached to queries or to the items themselves (for example available/expire dates) where the date range is attached to items or is specified in the query (for example the publish date between some range in a query).
+Dates are only used for filters but apply in all recommendation modes including all of the possible rankings.
 See [Date Range Filters](/docs/ur_advanced_tuning/#date_filters) for details.

 ### Engine.json